keptn/lifecycle-toolkit/docs/content/en/docs/migrate/setup/_index.md

 and questions that you have.

-The Keptn Lifecycle Toolkit (KLT) supplements Kubernetes deployments done with tools such as Argo CD, Flux, or even `kubectl -apply`.
+The Keptn Lifecycle Toolkit (KLT) supplements Kubernetes deployments done with tools such as Argo CD, Flux, or even `kubectl apply`.
 This is a major paradigm switch from Keptn v1, which works best when it orchestrates deployments.